outhouse/bitnami/README.md

 * Create a subdomain `mail.domain` using an A record to the server's IP
 * Create an MX record `domain` with value `1 mail.domain`

-## Backups and Snapshotting
+## Backup / Snapshots
-Snapshots are currently set up to run hourly via cron.
+Snapshots are currently set up to run daily via cron.
 See [bitnami-ec2-consistent-snapshot](https://github.com/jessetane/bitnami-ec2-consistent-snapshot) for details.
 To restore a snapshot, follow these steps:
-* Log into the AWS control panel and navigate to ec2 > instances
+* Log into your AWS control panel and navigate to ec2 > snapshots
-* Right click the running instance and stop it
-* Navigate to ec2 > eb2 > snapshots
-* Create a volume from the snapshot you'd like to restore
+* Right click the snapshot you'd like to restore from and create a new volume
-* Navigate to ec2 > ebs > volumes
+* Navigate to ec2 > instances and stop an instance (you can create a new one first from a vanilla Ubuntu 32bit image)
-* Detach the old volume from the stopped instance
+* Navigate to ec2 > volumes and detach the root volume from the stopped instance
-* Attach the new volume created from the snapshot
+* Attach the new volume created from the snapshot as `/dev/sda1`
-* Navigate to ec2 > instances
+* Navigate to ec2 > instances and start the stopped instance
-* Restart the instance

 ## Caching with Varnish
 See http://wiki.bitnami.com/Components/Varnish